Disability Living Allowance (DLA)

 To satisfy a night-time test your child must need one of the following:

 - help with personal care at least twice a night, or once a night for at least 20 minutes

-- someone to check on you at least twice a night, or once a night for at least 20 minutes, to make sure that you are safe
+- someone to check on them at least twice a night, or once a night for at least 20 minutes, to make sure that they are safe

 - eating and drinking